-When your financing round has been successful, your company can launch.
-You can use the investment for the goals you have stated in the Information Memorandum.
+When your financing round has been successful, your company can go forward.
+You can use the investment for the goals you have stated in the Information Memorandum .
 Once a month you will inform your investors about the company’s progress.
 At this point, your investors will likely be very enthusiastic about your plans.
 A good investor base can help your company a lot, for example by bringing you in contact with their network.

 As stated above, investors will receive a Convertible Note.
-In exchange for this security they will eventually (in step 4) receive SPV Shares.
-We call this Conversion.
-The big advantage of this is that the value of the shares does not need to be established until later.
-Often it is very difficult to estimate the value of the shares early on.
-You never have to repay the Convertible in cash, it always converts to shares.
+In exchange for this security they will eventually receive SPV Shares.
+We call this conversion.
+The big advantage of using a convertible is that the value of the shares does not need to be established until later.
+Often it is very difficult to estimate the value of startup shares early on.
+Please be aware that with the Leapfunder Note you never have to repay the convertible in cash, it always converts to shares sooner or later.
 Read more

 Convert Notes to Shares